 Reading List Support Materials

-Our Reading List Guide provides a detailed overview of all elements of creating an online reading list.
+Our full Reading List Guide provides a detailed overview of all elements of creating and managing your online reading list.

 Our Reading List FAQs addresses a number of common questions e.g. Can I link a reading list to more than one module?
 Can a reading list be shared? etc.